-Under the Planning Act 2016, infrastructure charges are triggered and issued on development approvals for Reconfiguring a lot, Material Change of Use and Building Work as a contribution towards the cost of "trunk" infrastructure provided to service development.
+Under the Planning Act 2016, infrastructure charges are triggered and levied on development approvals for reconfiguring a lot (RAL), material change of use (MCU) and building work (BD/DBW) as a contribution towards the cost of trunk infrastructure provided to service development.

 For development approved prior to 1 July 2011, infrastructure contributions and/or charges continue to apply in accordance with the development approval and legislation at the time issued.